-At the Annual General Meeting of Shareholders of the Company held on December 8, 2015, the shareholders voted to appoint KPMG AG, Zurich, as statutory auditors.
+At the Annual General Meeting of Shareholders of the Company held on December 7, 2016, the shareholders voted to appoint KPMG AG, Zurich, as statutory auditors.

 The statutory auditors are appointed annually by the General Meeting of Shareholders for a term of office of one year.
 The current lead auditor in charge has exercised this function since fiscal year 2014/15.
 Pursuant to the Swiss Code of Obligations, the lead auditor in charge may exercise her/his role during a maximum of seven years.

-KPMG received a total amount of CHF 0.5 million for additional services, i.e. for transaction and other advisory (incl. due diligence).
+KPMG received a total amount of CHF 0.6 million for additional services, i.e. for transaction and other advisory (incl. due diligence).
 Adequate measures for the avoidance of potential conflicts of interests between the different services provided by KPMG were observed.